Mosula7/EPAM_MLE/Module 2. Containerization/README.md

 # Homework 2

-to build and run the docker image, while in the directory run
+to build and run the docker image you need to specify USER_ID and GROUP_ID, for example while in the directory run
 ```
+docker-compose build --build-arg USER_ID=1000 --build-arg GROUP_ID=1001
 docker-compose up
 ```